-Below is a simple step-by-step guide that will help you price your Pittsburgh home accurately and confidently.
+To help you get started, we’ve created a simple step-by-step guide that will walk you through how to price your Pittsburgh home accurately and confidently.

 1. Use Online Home Valuation Tools

-A good starting point is by using free home value estimators online.
-These are fast and easy means to get a rough estimate for your property.
-All you’ll need to do is to enter your address and some basic facts about your house, and the calculator will give you an estimate using available market data.
+A great place to start is by using free online home value estimators.
+These tools provide a quick and easy way to get a rough idea of your property’s worth.
+Simply enter your address along with a few basic details about your home, and the calculator will generate an estimate based on recent market data.

 2. Verify Local Comps (Comparable Sales)

-Next is to look at “comps,” or comparable homes in your area that have sold recently and are comparable in size, condition, and features.
-These are comparable homes that inform you of what buyers are paying for homes in your area.
+The next step is to review “comps,” or comparable homes in your area that have recently sold and are similar in size, condition, and features.
+Comps give you a realistic picture of what buyers are currently paying for homes like yours.

 3. Do a DIY Comparative Market Analysis (CMA)